top of page

 There are five Christian businesses in the Erie–Meadville combined statistical area.
 Erie City Mission (1017 French St), founded in 1911, values being "Rooted in Jesus Christ.
 We go the second mile.
 We lay down our stones.
 In the City, for the City.
 We run to Win the prize."
 Their vision is "Cultivating a Community of New Life; Breaking the Cycle of Hopelessness; Building the Kingdom of God!"
 The Bethany Outreach Center (254 E 10th St) is a Christian nonprofit business operating a food pantry, clothing closet, free fitness sessions, and a Saturday story reading program.

-Out of the Grey Coffee is a coffeehouse, café, and roastery operated by Destination Known, LLC, with its corporate headquarters at 900 State Street (pictured above).
+Out of the Grey Coffee is a coffeehouse, café, and roastery operated by Destination Known LLC, with its corporate headquarters at 900 State Street (pictured above).
 Here is the meaning behind their name: "We all live in a world where the truth is subjective, in the 'grey area.'
 God's Word says, 'Then you will know the truth, and the truth will set you free' (John 8:32).
 We are called Out of the Grey because we invite the world to come out of the grey and into the truth!"
 They even have a page for customers to learn about Jesus!
 Out of the Grey Coffee supplies, eight café locations throughout the Gannon University campus downtown.

 The Erie Christian Business Leaders Association began in 2014.
 It developed from a partnership of over 100 local churches and many small businesses organized by the Billy Graham Evangelistic Association to host the Rock the Lakes concert at Erie Insurance Arena between September 27–28, 2014.
 About 14,000 people attended the show.
 The ECBLA aims to unite "Christian business owners and managers to meet regularly with other community leaders to pray for societal reformation."
 They hold a prayer breakfast on the first Wednesday of each month at 7 am at Erie First Assembly (8160 Oliver Rd).

-Lori Clapper from Albion co-founded Woven Books with Janelle Keith from Oklahoma.
+Lori Clapper from Albion co-founded Woven Books with Janelle Keith from Stillwater, Oklahoma.
 They state, "Our editors and designers are Christian professionals and operate with high moral and ethical values.
 It's our goal to cultivate a relationship with you built on trust."
 The ladies also host a podcast called "Women of Grace in the Marketplace."
 Next, Christian Faith Publishing in Meadville publishes and distributes Christian books through Ingram and Spring Arbor to retailers nationwide.
 Their "goal is to discover and publish Christian authors who desire to make the greatest impact possible through the written word."

 Christian Camps in Northwestern Pennsylvania